zacanger/trash/README.md

 * implemented `_NET_SUPPORTED` and `_NET_ACTIVE_WINDOW` so xdotool can type stuff
 * removed the quit function as I don't use it
 * adjustable window border width, single window/fullscreen has no border
+* ability to float windows + keybinds to resize and move floating windows
+* moving the mouse selects the window it's hovering
 * fixed various crashes by ignoring some benign xlib errors with deleted windows
+* fixed broken logic that didn't correctly remove windows in some cases

 CATWM
 =====